Mamasmess333/Fantastic_Four-/README.md

 - **S3 Upload Fix**: Fixed critical bug where empty image files were being saved to S3 - now actual image files are properly uploaded with full content
 - **Code Quality**: Fixed typos in `s3_service.py` and refactored upload logic for better reliability
 - **Environment Configuration**: Updated `.env.example` to include comprehensive database configuration and DATABASE_URL examples
-- **AWS Infrastructure**: Set up and configured AWS S3, RDS PostgreSQL, and EC2 instances for production deployment
+- **AWS Infrastructure**: Enhanced and customized the existing AWS setup—including S3, RDS PostgreSQL, and EC2—by modifying configurations and integrations to ensure seamless functionality with the project’s backend services

 ---